-I care about environmentalism (sustainable business management, circular economy, biodiversity, animal rights) and social justice (climate justice, oppression, intersectionality).
+I care about environmentalism (sustainable business management, circular economy, biodiversity) and social justice (climate justice, oppression, intersectionality).

 My work looks at how technology affects users, shapes learning, decisions, and behaviour.
-Specifically, I focus on users' comprehension of data visualisations.
+Specifically, I focus on users' comprehension of data and information visualisations.

 Most recently, I was a Researcher in Psychology and Human-Computer Interaction at the University of Cambridge, working with data science & design agency Vizzuality as industrial partner.
 My work concerned the visual communication of environmental data and its impact on learning and decision making.